natalie125/Ease-Mind/frontend/README.md

 `npm run create-cloudfront-invalidation`

+## Writing and Running Tests with Jest

 ### 1. Installing Jest
 - Installing Node.js and npm.
 - Creating a new Node.js project (`npm init`).
 - Installing Jest in your project (`npm install --save-dev jest`).

-## Writing and Running Tests with Jest
-### 1. Creating Your First Test
-- Structure of a Jest test file.
-- Writing a simple test.

 ### 2. Running Tests with `npx`
 - Using `npx jest` to run all tests.